Automated data management software delivers faster, more accurate financial reporting.

 Businesses often fail to unlock any value from their data as they find the task of locating, accessing, collecting and unifying the content in source databases so much of a challenge that they just don’t bother at all.
 Or, they might tackle some data sources but intentionally overlook more technically complex ones.

 ZAP Data Hub tackles the challenge of data collection and unification and takes the recommended, automated approach.
-Read more about how ZAP Data Hub provides automated data collection from apps and data sources of any type.
+Read more about how ZAP Data Hub provides automated data collection from apps and data sources of any type by downloading the white paper below.
 This delivers high-speed, stable data migration for even the largest and most complex data silos, resulting in major financial savings while mitigating risk associated with proprietary and manual data preparation.

 for Midsize Organizations